Nauman-Mustafa/Master-ITC-CRUD/README.md

   }
   }

-  7. mark  Todo as INcomplete
+  7. mark  Task as INcomplete

 - **Endpoint:** `PATCH /api/tasks-incomplete/{id}/incomplete`
 - **Description:**   Mark an existing Task as incomplete  by ID.